Tanner Brown: Los Angeles Rams

 After going unselected in the 2023 NFL draft, Brown was signed by the Los Angeles Rams as an undrafted free agent, being one of two kickers signed by the team to compete for the starting role.
 Christopher Dunn, the other player signed, was released on June 16, leaving Brown as the team's only kicker.
 He was waived on August 29, 2023.

 On January 18, 2024, Brown signed a reserve/future contract with the Rams.
 He was waived on August 13.
 Brown was re-signed to the Rams' practice squad on September 17 following an injury to starting kicker Joshua Karty.
 He was released again on October 1.

 Atlanta Falcons

-On December 16, 2024, Brown was signed to the Atlanta Falcons practice squad.
+On December 16, 2024, Brown was signed to the Atlanta Falcons' practice squad.
 He was released by Atlanta two days later.

+Louisville Kings

+On January 14, 2026, Brown was selected by the Louisville Kings of the United Football League (UFL).
+On May 16, Brown hit a 60-yard four-point field goal in a 33–30 victory over the DC Defenders.
+He scored another four-point 60-yard field goal against the St. Louis Battlehawks on June 7 during the UFL playoffs.
+Later in the same game Brown scored a 63-yard four-point field goal.
+Brown is the only kicker across professional football to score two 60-yard field goals in the same game.

+New Orleans Saints

+On June 17, 2026, Brown was signed by the New Orleans Saints.
+On August 30, Brown was waived.